Prospects for Measuring $CP$-Violation in $B_s^0 \rightarrow \phi \mu^+\mu^-$ via Time-Dependent Angular Analysis: Results

 Using this setup, we can compare the constraints of the Wilson-coefficients parameter space for the different luminosity milestones and for the different sets of observables present when including tagging or time-dependence in the PDF.
 The fits are performed using our fit results obtained in three \qsq-regions from $0.1 - 0.98$, $1.1 - 6.0$, and $15.0 - 18.9\gevgevcccc$.
 Adding more \qsq-regions will improve the constraints further.
 The constraints obtained when measuring the full time-dependent tagged decay rate for the different luminosity milestones are compared in Fig.~\ref{fig:np-fits-2d-lumi-comp} assuming a $6\,\%$ flavour-tagging power.
-Notably the the imaginary part of the Wilson coefficients can be better constrained than the real part when include the full-set of \decay{\Bs}{\Pphi \mumu} observables.
+Notably the imaginary part of the Wilson coefficients can be better constrained than the real part when including the full-set of \decay{\Bs}{\Pphi \mumu} observables.

 A comparison of the constraints obtained for the different fit-setups is shown in Fig.~\ref{fig:np-fits-2d-obs-comp} for an integrated luminosity of $50\invfb$ and a flavour-tagging power of $6\,\%$.
-The constraints on the imaginary part of the Wilson coefficients are improved when including the time-dependent observables and almost doubled when including the full set of observables accessible when including flavour-tagging.
+The constraints on the imaginary part of the Wilson coefficients are improved when including the time-dependent observables and almost doubled when we include the full set of observables accessible if flavour-tagging is performed.
 For the comparison of the time-dependent and time-independent setups, the $\mathcal{H}_i$ are removed from the list of observables that are fitted.
 The improvement in sensitivity from measuring the $\mathcal{H}_i$ in a single \qsq-region is greater than that obtained when combining multiple \qsq-regions.
 Figure~\ref{fig:wcfit-time-comp-cqsq} shows the constraints obtained when including the $\mathcal{H}_i$ and fitting only the data in the \qsq-intervals from $0.1$ to $0.98\gevgevcccc$ and $1.1$ to $6.0\gevgevcccc$, respectively.
-An improved per-\qsq sensitivity to the Wilson coefficients is valuable because it enables more precise fits in the different \qsq-regions, where the relative impact of non-local and non-factorisable SM contributions differ.
-The treatment of these non-factorisable contributions is under active scrutiny from the theory community, see for example Ref.~\cite{Gubernari:2022hxn}, making it particularly valuable to study how the best fit-value of the Wilson Coefficients vary over \qsq.
+An improved per-\qsq sensitivity to the Wilson coefficients is valuable because it enables more precise fits in the different \qsq-regions, where the relative impact of nonlocal and nonfactorisable SM contributions differ.
+The treatment of these nonfactorisable contributions is under active scrutiny from the theory community, see for example Ref.~\cite{Gubernari:2022hxn}, making it particularly valuable to study how the best fit-value of the Wilson coefficients vary over \qsq.